How to Fix a Hole in a Garden Hose

 Finding the right size part was easier said than done.
 Most of our local stores only carry the 3/4" size.

 There is also a smaller 3/8" size.
-Be sure to measure your leaky hose so you get the right size repair kit for our needs.
+Be sure to measure your hose so you get the right size repair kit for our needs.

 If you'd like to save yourself a lot of running around looking for the right size, I'll include some links to Amazon's hose repair items in the half-inch size a little further down in this post.